looooo/salome_smesh/doc/salome/gui/SMESH/input/uniting_set_of_triangles.rst

 	.. centered::
 		**"Union of triangles" button**

 The following dialog box will appear:

 	.. image:: ../images/a-unionoftriangles.png
+		:align: center

 	* **The main list** shall contain the triangles which will be united.
 You can click on a triangle in the 3D viewer and it will be highlighted.
 After that click the **Add** button and the ID of this triangle will be added to the list.
 To remove a selected element or elements from the list click the **Remove** button.
 The **Sort** button allows to sort the list of IDs.
 The **Filter** button allows to apply a definite :ref:`filtering_elements` to selection of triangles.